 Silica Sand Infill

 Made of eroded quartz, silica sand infill is the most commonly used grass infill during turf installation.
 Silica sand is an inexpensive type of infill that gives your artificial grass blades support to stand up.
-It also improves drainage and helps keep the blades standing in an upright position.
+It also improves drainage and helps keep the blades of synthetic turf standing in an upright position.

 However, this type of infill also has a few downsides.
 Because the particles are more abrasive and angular, there is a high chance the sand can harden and clump together over time decreasing permeability.
 Silica sand can also trap pet odors so if you have pets you may want to avoid silica sand infill.

 Silica sand infill is most ideal in areas that feature lower foot traffic such as decorative commercial lawns, hillsides, or balconies.